 - only allowed connections to be established from more trusted to less trusted zones and not vice versa (with the exception of necessary user access to application interfaces)

-- whitelisted application layer content so that only that content was allowed to flow between different trust zones
+- approve specific application layer content so that only that content was allowed to flow between different trust zones

 - implemented multi-factor authentication in addition to using a separate set of credentials for users and services if their function was more sensitive than other users or services sharing the same host or network